nens/lizard-docs/source/c_dataexchange.rst

 -------

 Download of rasters is possible but limited via the Lizard portal.
-The current limit is a 1 milion by 1 milion (10^9) pixels download.
+The current limit is a 1 million by 1 million pixels download.
 Only possible when you are zoomed in far enough, depending on the resolution of the specific raster.

 Select a raster from the datalayers menu to the right.